Mitt Romney 2012 presidential campaign: International trip

 In Warsaw, Romney called Poland a model of small government and free enterprise whose example other states should emulate.
 He praised Poland for rejecting "the false promise of a government-dominated economy" and for seeking to "stimulate innovation, attract investment, expand trade, and live within its means".
 Romney also thanked the Polish people for supporting the U.S. in many conflicts.
 Romney briefly mentioned Russia, listing the country alongside Syria, Venezuela and Belarus, as examples of countries where "the desire to be free is met with brutal oppression".
 When American journalists tried to question Romney during a visit to Warsaw's Tomb of the Unknown Soldier, his campaign spokesman told journalists: "Kiss my ass.
 This is a holy site for the Polish people," and told a reporter to "shove it".
 The spokesman later apologized for the outburst.
-In Gdańsk, Solidarność co-founder and former Polish president Lech Walesa endorsed Romney for president, but Solidarność's current leadership distanced itself from the event and criticized Romney as hostile to unions and labor rights.
+In Gdańsk, Solidarity co-founder and former Polish president Lech Wałęsa endorsed Romney for president, but Solidarity's current leadership distanced itself from the event and criticized Romney as hostile to unions and labor rights.